LSEG-API-Samples/Article.EMA.Java.CSharp.RMTES/README.md

 ### Docker Desktop Application

 You can build and run each EMA C#/Java Provider and Consumer applications manually.
-However, it is easier to build and run with a simple ```Docker``` compose command.
+However, it is easier to build and run with a simple ```docker compose``` command.

 The [Docker Desktop](https://www.docker.com/products/docker-desktop/) application is required to run all projects.